api-platform/docs/core/swagger.md

 ### Example

-In the following example, we will see how to override Swagger title and remove all `/foos` references in method `GET`
+In the following example, we will see how to override Swagger title and add a custom filter in `/foos` path only for the `GET` method

 ```yaml